academic-initiative/documentation/academic-initiative/how-to/How-to-download-IBM-ILOG-CPLEX/readme.md

 # How to download IBM ILOG CPLEX Optimization Studio

-**Objective:** The purpose of this guide is to walk you through the steps required to login to the IBM SkillsBuild Software Downloads website and download the IBM ILOG CPLEX Optimization Studio.
+**Objective:** The purpose of this guide is to walk you through the steps required to login to the IBM SkillsBuild Technology Access website and download the IBM ILOG CPLEX Optimization Studio.

 **Estimated time:** 5-10 minutes

-## Step 1: Open the [IBM SkillsBuild Software Downloads](https://ibm.com/academic) website in a web browser.
+## Step 1: Open the [IBM SkillsBuild Technology Access](https://ibm.com/academic) website in a web browser.
 <br />

 ![Step 1](images/step1n.png)